goschtl/zope/zope.kgs/trunk/src/zope/kgs/README.txt

 As you can see, this file uses an INI-style format.
 The "DEFAULT" section is special, as it will insert the specified options into all other sections as default.
 The "KGS" section specifies some global information about the KGS, such as the name of the KGS.
-Since this section references two external files, we should quickly create those.
+Since this section references several external files, we should quickly create those.

   >>> import os
   >>> dir = os.path.dirname(cfgFile)